 Yes, you can take notes on a PDF PowerPoint.
 To help new users understand the content on the file quickly, it's a good idea to add notes to them.
 These notes can highlight the main points and give clear directions on what needs to be done.
 They're especially useful for important PDF files because they make it clear what the document is about.

 With the help of UPDF, you can easily take notes on a PDF PowerPoint.
 UPDF is a robust tool for reading and marking up PDFs.
 You can use it on Android, Mac, or Windows.
 It's super simple to use UPDF to take notes on your PDF.
-Let's see how you can do this:
+Let's see how you can do this.
+But before that, please click the button below to download UPDF on your computer.

 Step 1.
 Import PDF File to UPDF